bhanuharya/salt0330/README.md

 ### Hi there 👋
 My name is Ramadhana Bhanuharya Wishnumurti and you can call Wishnu, right now I'm studying CS/Informatics at Institut Teknologi Bandung.
 I have a deep interest in frontend development, thus I am learning and working to create awesome projects that you can see in my repo!

-I have experience as QA and product intern and currently searching for a winter internship opportunity.
+I’m looking for a winter internship opportunity and feel free to review my experience in my LinkedIn profile.
 ### My Skills 🔭

 <p>